Real-Estate Expert’s Guide For Finding A Good Property Manager

 It would be beneficial if you prepared robust and difficult questions to ask the property management in order to assess their understanding of the market, proactiveness, and ability to position you for success.
 In order to help you through the process of this interview, we have compiled a list of eight questions for you to answer.

-1: Can you outline your fee structure?
+1: Could you describe your pricing structure?

 2: How many different properties do you handle at the moment?